 Many patients will have lived with the problem of large labia for many years.
 Women are looking to seek increasingly less invasive options for labia reduction and are keen to know what non-surgical labiaplasty options may be available in the UK.
 Any procedure that does not involve incisions, scars or general anaesthesia is always seen as being very attractive for patients as there is no downtime or recovery period.
 For many women, this means they can return to their normal activities of daily living very quickly compared with having a surgical labiaplasty procedure.
 It is important to be aware that despite there being a very large number of treatments that are claimed to be non-surgical labiaplasty, none of these treatments can produce results that are as effective as a labiaplasty procedure.

-At Centre for Surgery in London, we are renowned for offering a full range of non-surgical treatments for a wide variety of aesthetic concerns.
+At Centre for Surgery in London, we are renowned for offering a full range of non-surgical treatments for various aesthetic concerns.
 It has always been our philosophy to offer the least invasive treatment option that can give the best results.
-However, in many cases, surgery is the only permanent and effective solution to treating certain conditions such as large labia.
+However, in many cases, surgery is the only permanent and effective solution to treating certain conditions, such as large labia.

 Are there treatments available to reduce large labia naturally?